eeue56/elm-bash-completion/README.md

 - Clone this repo
-- Add a link to the `_elm_package.sh` file into your .bashrc.
+- Source the `_elm_package.sh` file in your .bashrc, using `source`

-Example:
+- Restart bash or open a new terminal session

+Example .bashrc file:

 ```bash
 source ~/dev/elm-bash-completion/_elm_package.sh